In this article, we wrote an in-depth review of the 3 most popular custom post type plugins.

 Getting Support If You Need Help With Toolset

-Because Toolset can have a bit of a learning curve, the developers have done a great job of creating not just documentation, but also tons of tutorials and user guides based on real use-cases (including how to use Toolset with Elementor).
+Because Toolset can have a bit of a learning curve, the developers have done a great job of creating not just documentation, but also complete training courses and lessons based on real use-cases (including how to use Toolset with Elementor).

-Running through a few of these tutorials is a great way to familiarize yourself with how Toolset works – check out the user guides here and the tutorials here.
+Running through a few of these tutorials is a great way to familiarize yourself with how Toolset works – check out the lessons here and the whole training courses here.
 You also can look at pre-built reference sites to see how everything comes together.

 Beyond those detailed user guides, you also get: